The TempletonPosted: 01/20/2013

 I had the Trucker’s Breakfast ($9) and Sam the Big Ass Breakfast ($12).
 My breakfast included 3 eggs, a choice between turkey sausage, bacon, or veggie bacon, rosemary potatoes, and toast (sourdough or whole wheat).
 The Big Ass Breakfast was the same, except for the addition of cinnamon French toast or blueberry banana pancakes.
 I had my eggs scrambled, and Sam’s over easy, and as you can see, we both decided on the turkey sausage.
 We ended up getting one order of the sourdough toast and one order of the whole wheat, with Sam choosing the French toast over the pancakes.

 The four of us really enjoyed our breakfast at The Templeton, and I think this would be a great choice for breakfast with some vegetarian friends.
-Sadly I tend to be a bit carnivorous, and the one complaint I had was that they didn’t serve regular breakfast sausage.
+Sadly I tend to be a bit carnivorous, and the one complaint I had was that they didn’t serve regular breakfast sausage, which is one of my favourite things about breakfast.
 Still, the food was tasty, especially the rosemary potatoes, and the service was a bit harried but friendly.
 Also I found the seats a bit uncomfortable and cramped, but it was part of the charm of the place.
 I would definitely recommend The Templeton as a tasty and inexpensive breakfast spot downtown.

 1087 Granville Street